The Managing Pain in the Primary Care Setting Symposium is jointly provided by Tulane University and CrescentHealth Consulting.

 Statement of Need

-In light of the federal government’s recognition of the national opioid epidemic and the release of the CDC Guideline for Prescribing Opioids for Chronic Pain, physicians need to recognize and understand the importance of a multi-disciplinary and multi-modal approach to treating chronic pain.
+In light of the federal government’s recognition of the national opioid epidemic and the release of the CDC Guideline for Prescribing Opioids for Chronic Pain, providers need to recognize and understand the importance of a multi-disciplinary and multi-modal approach to treating chronic pain.

 The purpose of this activity is to increase physician knowledge regarding treating chronic pain patients.
 In order to provide the highest quality of patient care, physicians must know the tools and resources available in treating this complex patient population.
 Providers should understand the mechanisms and types of pain as well as become familiar with the classes of medications, physical modalities, and interventions utilized to treat chronic pain.